jlento/NumLab2015/1_Session/Introduction.md

 ## Introduction to computational tools

-Laboratory course in numerical meteorology 2015 includes short introductionary lecturettes on using (super)computers and scientific software.
+Laboratory course in numerical meteorology 2015 includes short introductionary lectures on using (super)computers and scientific software.
 Using scientific software in supercomputers as a "black box" machine is not really possible, in general.
 In order to effectively use scientific software on supercomputers one needs to be somewhat familiar with the underlying software and hardware architectures.
-The goal of the lecturettes is to make the black box more transparent.
+The goal of the lectures is to make the black box more transparent.

 The main differences between using a local workstation or a laptop compared to using a supercomputer can be summarized in two